mtlynch/mtlynch.io/content/book-reports/shoe-dog/index.md

 ### Swoosh logo

 * [Carolyn Davidson](https://en.wikipedia.org/wiki/Carolyn_Davidson_(graphic_designer)) designed the famous Nike Swoosh logo because she happened to meet Knight while she was a student at Portland State University.
-  * Nike paid the student $35 for the logo.
+  * Nike paid Davidson $35 for the logo.
-  * Thye had no idea what kind of logo they wanted, so they told her to draw "motion."
+  * They had no idea what kind of logo they wanted, so they told Davidson to draw "motion."

 {{<notice type="info">}}
 Knight doesn't mention it in the book, but he later [gave her 500 shares of Nike stock](https://www.oregonlive.com/business/2011/06/nikes_swoosh_brand_logo_hits_4.html) as a thank you.